giuseppebaldini/automate-boring-stuff-python/README.md

 # Automate the Boring Stuff with Python

-Code snippets and mini-programs to automate tasks.
-Great [book](https://automatetheboringstuff.com/) by Al Sweigart.
+Code snippets and little programs to automate tasks.
+Great book by Al Sweigart, available for free [here](https://automatetheboringstuff.com/).